 whenever parenting orders are made by either the family circuit court or family court, there is an expectation that all parties must follow the orders.

 For example, a parent has a positive obligation to encourage a child to spend time with the other parent (if this is specified in the order).

-As a general rule contraventions are technically difficult legal arguments, and recent amendments to the legislation places an onus on the party bringing the contravention to set out or indicate what steps can be taken to assist to remedy the situation and prevent further occurrences.
+As a general rule contraventions are technically difficult legal arguments, and recent amendments to the legislation places an onus on the party bringing the contravention to set out or indicate what steps can be taken to assist in remedying the situation and preventing further occurrences.

 Before filing an Application for Contravention of Orders, you should look at the result that you want to achieve and the available options you have: